-The final set of product documentation updates for z/TPF PUT 13 became available in IBM Knowledge Center in November 2016, coinciding with the November 18 general availability of PUT 13.
-The PUT 13 collection now includes documentation for all product enhancements and maintenance for z/TPF and z/TPFDF PUT 13.
-Enhancements that are available since the September 29 content refresh includes information for the following z/TPF and z/TPFDF enhancements: Access enhancement for format-1 globals CRUISE enhancements for PUT 14 Dynamic CPU capacity...
+The final set of product documentation updates for z/TPF PUT 14 is now available in IBM Knowledge Center.
+The PUT 14 collection now includes documentation for all product enhancements and maintenance for z/TPF and z/TPFDF PUT 14.
+Documentation that is available since the September 29 content refresh includes information for the following z/TPF and z/TPFDF enhancements: Access enhancement for format-1 globals CRUISE enhancements for PUT 14 Dynamic CPU capacity...
 [More]

 The IBM® 64-bit Runtime Environment for z/TPF, Java™ Technology Edition, Version 8 download package for PJ44968 (PJ44968_ibm-java-jre-8.0-5.5 .tar.gz) that was released in December was updated to include a missing a file (the healthcenter.properties file).
 For more information, see serv ice bull etin 200 .

 Enhanced HTTP client and high speed connector support provides a z/TPF HTTP client that is not dependent on the libcurl library or long running daemons and provides asynchronous support for the z/TPF high speed connector.
 The enhanced HTTP client was created to address limitations of the open source libcurl package and the performance of long running daemons.
 This support includes application programming interfaces (APIs) that you can use to send HTTP client requests that are not dependent on the libcurl library or long running HTTP client...
 [More]